Search by Keyword

 Because of the inspiration of the moment (and possibly the drugs), John introduced the idea of recording his voice under water, either by singing while gargling (nearly choking in the process), submerging himself into a tank of water (which George Martin talked him out of), or submerging a microphone into a bottle of water (which they tried).
 Engineer Ken Townsend recalled that, "When John climbed up the steps of Studio Two and entered the control room, he would often come up with a poser.
 In this session, he asaked, 'How can we get an underwater sound?'
 My solution was to fill a quart milk bottle with water and insert a (Neumann) KM53, our smallest microphone.
 It was wrapped in the polythene bag my wife had used to pack sandwiches for me.
 With an all-round configuration, they were able to sing around it.
 It was not just The Beatles who were crazy!"

-Mal Evans producing a condom from his "doctor's bag," which he customarily brought along during Beatles' tours, and securing it around the microphone "dunking it in a water-filled milk bottle, which had been helpfully suppled by Neil (Aspinall)," as related in Kenneth Womack's book "Living The Beatles Legend."
+Another recollection about this event involves roadie Mal Evans producing a condom from his "doctor's bag," which he customarily brought along during Beatles' tours, and securing it around the microphone "dunking it in a water-filled milk bottle, which had been helpfully suppled by Neil (Aspinall)," as related in Kenneth Womack's book "Living The Beatles Legend."
 "Well done, Malcolm," Lennon added, "after all, we don't want the microphone to be getting in the family way, do we?"
 In Keith Badman's book The Beatles Off The Record," George Martin recalls, "This original idea didn't work out, so Mal Evans evolved an ingenious method by which the words were spoken by John through his guitar amplifier," this being recorded onto track four the the four track tape at this point.

 There was one technical mishap that occurred concerning this John Lennon vocal on May 26th, 1966.
 Geoff Emerick explains: “The verse begins, “As we live / a life of ease,” but you don’t actually hear John’s voice until the third and fourth lines.
 In fact, I had recorded him repeating the first two lines also, but a few days later, Phil McDonald accidentally erased the beginning of them – one of the few times his usually accurate drop-in skills failed him.
 From his station in the machine room, he got on the intercom and let George and me know of his gaffe while The Beatles were out of earshot.
 I could hear the distress in his voice and could sympathize – almost every assistant had made a similar mistake at one time or another.”

 “John realized the line was gone the next time we played the multitrack – nothing ever got by him – and he wasn’t too happy about it, but rather than pin the blame on Phil (McDonald), George (Martin) and I quickly concocted a story about needing the track for one of the overdubs.
 We all tended to close ranks and protect one another at times like that, and I know that Phil (McDonald) was very relieved that he didn’t have to face John’s wrath.”
-In actuality, John’s first line “as we live” is what was accidentally recorded over, the second line “a life of ease” wasn’t, this appearing in the released mono mix.
+In actuality, Lennon’s first line “as we live” is what was accidentally recorded over, the second line “a life of ease” wasn’t, this appearing in the released mono mix.

 Another interesting feature of the song that appeared during this session was the brass band that is introduced by Ringo at the end of the second verse with the words: “And the band begins to play.”
 While the “Recording Sessions” book attributes this to “outside session musicians,” Geoff Emerick has quite another story.